-The purchaser is prohibited from reselling the animal or meat.
-The bill clarifies that the seller is not liable in a civil action for damages caused by inadequately cooking or improperly preparing the animal or meat for consumption.
+The purchaser is prohibited from reselling the animal, animal share, or meat.
+A seller is not liable in a civil action for damages caused by inadequately cooking or improperly preparing the animal or meat for consumption.

-Each purchaser must be listed on the inspection certificate.
+The act also limits the number of brand inspections for an animal share sale to a single inspection before slaughter.
 The state board of stock inspection commissioners will promulgate rules establishing procedures for a single inspection.

 (Note: This summary applies to this bill as enacted.)